mandelyoni/SuperPoint-With-Transformer-Backbone/README.md

 ## Project Objective
 This project adapts and extends the MagicPoint and SuperPoint frameworks for keypoint detection.
 Descriptor computation is omitted, as inter-frame point correspondence is established through optical flow tracking.
 To enhance feature representation and improve robustness under challenging imaging conditions, we integrate a transformer-based feature extraction backbone into the detection pipeline.
 The proposed system is evaluated on the EuRoC dataset, a widely used benchmark for Visual Inertial Odometry, using established performance metrics, including repeatability and homography estimation accuracy.
 ## Motivation
-Feature detection and matching are core components in tasks like SLAM, 3D reconstruction, and image registration.
-While SuperPoint has proven highly effective, we hypothesize that a transformer-based backbone can improve its generalization and performance in scenarios with large appearance changes or geometric distortions.
+Feature detection and matching are fundamental components of numerous computer vision tasks, including simultaneous localization and mapping (SLAM), 3D reconstruction, and image registration.
+While SuperPoint has demonstrated strong performance across a variety of conditions, we hypothesize that replacing its convolutional backbone with a transformer-based architecture can further improve generalization and robustness, particularly in scenarios involving substantial appearance variations or geometric distortions.
 ## Previous Work
-MagicPoint: CNN-based interest point detector trained on synthetic data using homography adaptation.
+MagicPoint is a convolutional neural network (CNN)-based interest point detector trained entirely on synthetically generated data.
-SuperPoint: Extends MagicPoint with a descriptor head for joint detection and description, trained in a self-supervised manner.

-We build on these by:
-Replacing or augmenting the CNN backbone with a transformer-based feature extractor.
-Retaining the dual-head architecture for detection and description.
-Keeping the self-supervised training pipeline with homography adaptation.
+SuperPoint builds upon MagicPoint through a self-supervised learning strategy, employing homography adaptation to improve detection performance on real-world imagery without requiring manual annotations.

 # Design
 ## Structure
-Our pipeline consists of:

-- Detection Stage: MagicPoint or SuperPoint detector head produces interest point heatmaps.
-- Description Stage: SuperPoint descriptor head extracts descriptors for detected keypoints.

-Evaluation Stage:

-- Repeatability: Measures consistency of keypoint detection across viewpoint changes.
-- Homography Estimation Correctness: Measures how well descriptors can be matched to estimate geometric transformations.
+Encoder – CNN version
+The original SuperPoint encoder is a convolutional network that turns the input grayscale image into a smaller but more detailed feature map.
+It uses several convolution layers with ReLU activation and pooling, reducing the size by 8× while keeping important structures like corners and edges.
+This feature map is then used by the detector.
+Encoder – Transformer version
+In our new design, the CNN is replaced with a transformer-based encoder.
+The image is split into small patches, each turned into an embedding vector with position information.
+These go through transformer layers that use self-attention to connect features from all over the image, not just nearby pixels.
+This allows the network to handle big viewpoint changes, distortions, and difficult lighting better than the CNN.
+The final output is reshaped into a feature map for the detector, just like before.

+Detector head
+The detector head takes the feature map from the encoder and predicts where keypoints are likely to be in the image.
+It uses a few small convolution layers to produce a heatmap.
+The original design is kept, where each cell of the heatmap has 65 values — one for each of the 8×8 positions inside the cell, plus one “no keypoint” option.
+A softmax is applied so the values become probabilities, then the map is reshaped and upsampled back to the original image size.
+The points with the highest probabilities are selected as the final keypoints.

 ## Data
-We use:
+The experimental pipeline utilizes the following datasets:

-- Synthetic Shapes for pretraining the detector.
+Synthetic Shapes — employed for pretraining the keypoint detector, providing a controlled environment for learning fundamental geometric structures.
-- HPatches for evaluation of detection and matching.
+EuRoC MAV Dataset — used for evaluating detection performance under realistic conditions relevant to visual-inertial odometry.
-- Optionally COCO or other datasets for fine-tuning.
+COCO or other large-scale image datasets — optionally used for fine-tuning to improve generalization to diverse scenes.

-Data preprocessing includes:
+Data Preprocessing

-- Image resizing and normalization.
-- Homographic warping for augmentation.
+All images undergo the following preprocessing steps prior to model training or evaluation:
+Resizing and normalization — to standardize image dimensions and pixel intensity ranges across datasets.
+Homographic warping — applied as a data augmentation technique to simulate viewpoint changes and geometric transformations, enhancing robustness to real-world variations.

 ## Metrics for Evaulation
 - Repeatability (compute_repeatability.py):